bradfrost/atomic-design/chapter-5.md

 ## Make it cross-disciplinary
 Far too often, pattern libraries jump straight into code snippets and usage for the benefit of the developers that will be making use of the patterns.
 Of course a pattern library should be helpful for the hands-on design system users, but treating it as solely a developer resource limits its potential.

 A pattern library has the opportunity to serve as a watering hole for the entire organization, helping establish a common vocabulary for every discipline that's invested in the success of the design system.
-What does that entail?
+Establishing this common vocabulary can lead to better and more efficient collaboration between disciplines.
+So how do you go about

 Take the carousel (please!).
 This component is amazingly complex from an organizational standpoint.
 A homepage carousel on an e-commerce website requires input from a myriad of disciplines across the organization.
 Business owners and editorial staff must choose products that align with .
 Copywriters must ensure the copy stays within character limits.
 Art directors must ensure the aesthetic design is pleasing and the product photography is legible across every screen size.
 UX designers, front-end people, backend people, and so on.